cornelltech/CS5112-F19/README.md

 Graders/consultants: TBA

+Lecture: Monday and Wednesday, 5:00pm-6:15pm, Bloomberg Auditorium

 <!--
 ### **Communication**

 Please join our [slack workspace](https://join.slack.com/t/cs5112fall18/signup) (must use an @cornell.edu email address).
 The #announce channel on that workspace is the channel by which we will distribute all course information.

 ### **Room &amp; Time**

-Lecture: Tuesdays and Thursdays, 12:30pm - 1:45pm, Bloomberg Center 131, Cornell Tech

 Evening clinics 6:30-8pm on the following Thursdays: 8/23, 8/30, 9/6, 9/20 and 10/4